-Smol Grants are a category of grant which are being newly piloted in 2018.
-They are awards in lesser amount than a full Creativity Grant (between $40 and $99), and are meant to help cover expenses associated with projects of a small (or “smol”) size or scope.
+Smol Grants smaller awards than a full Creativity Grant (between $40 and $150), and are meant to help cover expenses associated with projects of a small (or “smol”) size or scope.
 They are so named to emphasize the appreciation Firefly has for smaller-scale projects; in present-day social media, “smol” is a mispelling of the word “small” with very endearing connotations.
 They are particularly designed to encourage creation by new participants and participants who haven’t brought art to Firefly before, but everyone is welcome to apply!

 Smol Grants will be evaluated and awarded on a rolling basis after other Art Grants have been awarded.
 (This means that if you apply for a grant that isn’t awarded to you and scale back your idea, you have another chance at getting some funding!)
 They’ll be awarded until the allocated funding for Smol Grants has been consumed.
 And because of the smoller nature of the projects and grant awards, the Art Grant Core anticipates being able to award Smol Grants quickly to many participants.

 Some examples of smol projects which may be awarded a Smol Grant: